hasura/graphql-engine/manual/auth/providers/email.rst

    }

-Forgot password / Password reset
+Forgot password / password reset
 --------------------------------

 If a user has forgotten their password, it can be reset.